cletomartin/redes1/data-link.md

 They subdivided the data-link in 2 sublayers:

 - The _logical link control_ (LLC): similar to our already known DLC.
+  LLC is optional if the upper-layer protocols do not need them.
+  For TCP/IP traffic, they are not usually required.
-- The _media access control_ (MAC): similat to our already known MAC.
+- The _media access control_ (MAC): similar to our already known MAC.
+  In Ethernet, this layer is always present.

 Ethernet is one of the few protocols that have survived since the very beginning and today is common to find LANs at 10Gbps which is the forth generation.
 Ethernet is connectionless and unreliable: